Bardera Polytechnic

 Bardera Polytechnic (Kuliyada Farsamada Baardheere, كلية لعلوم التطبيقية بارطيرآ) is a non-profit tertiary polytechnic education centre located in Bardera, Somalia.
 The college's full name is Bardera Polytechnic College (BPC).
 Bardera Polytechnic is the first post-secondary institution in Bardera and the larger Gedo region.
-Bardera Polytechnic is the first post civil war vocational training school in southern Somalia.
+Bardera Polytechnic is the first post-civil war vocational training school in southern Somalia.

 Background: Bardera as a center of Islamic study

 For ages, Bardera was a center of higher learning.
 Bardera city is famously associated with the study of Islamic jurisprudence, Arabic grammar and syntax.
-Bardera Islamic centers are famous and students seeking knowledge as well as moalims (teachers) seeking employment used to come from across Somalia.
+Bardera Islamic centers are famous and students seeking knowledge as well as moalims (teachers) seeking employment used to come here from across Somalia.

 For centuries, Sufi students traveled from far distances and from all points on the Horn as a whole.
-Every Somali who came of age before the 1950s, knows the importance of Bardera as a religious education center.
-Later generations found different kind of class spaces at Somali National University (SNU), Lafole, Lafole Agricultural College and Sidam, a management training school.
+Every Somali who came of age before the 1950s knows the importance of Bardera as a religious education center.
+Later generations found different kinds of class spaces at Somali National University (SNU), Lafole, Lafole Agricultural College and Sidam, a management training school.

 Taking note of the history of Bardera city, Bardera Polytechnic foresees a way of combining the old methods of study in Halaqa Learning in Circles with the new ways of thought forming in the academic settings of an ordinary university or college.
 Sound Islamic studies are the goals desired by community educators in Bardera and in the region as a whole.